InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain-11.md

 ## Upgrade Procedure
 Validator operators should configure the **timeout_commit** in **config.toml** to `300ms`.

-You must remove the wasm cache before upgrading to the new version (.injectived/wasm/wasm/cache/).
+You must remove the wasm cache before upgrading to the new version (rm -rf .injectived/wasm/wasm/cache/).

 1. Verify you are currently running the correct version (`b578d018c`) of `injectived`:
    ```bash